 Likewise, any debt that either spouse incurs during the marriage also is subject to division in a divorce.
 If one spouse had significant debt before coming into the marriage, however, that spouse remains responsible for that debt.

-Alimony is an amount of support that one spouse pays to another based on a disparity in economic needs between the parties.
+Alimony is the amount of support that one spouse pays to another based on a disparity in economic needs between the parties.
 Spouses with less income who could meet their needs typically are not entitled to alimony.
 On the other hand, alimony may be inappropriate if the other spouse does not earn enough to pay alimony.

 Under state law, alimony is either temporary or permanent.
 Some alimony orders are modifiable, but others are not.
 Finally, some alimony awards terminate when a spouse dies or remarries, whereas some do not.
-As alimony is a complex issue, consulting a divorce lawyer in Chattanooga for advice may be wise.
+As alimony is a complex issue, consulting a divorce attorney in Chattanooga for advice may be wise.

 State law refers to parents as “Primary Residential Parent” (PRP) and “Alternate Residential Parent” (ARP) in child custody proceedings.
 The court designates a PRP and the parenting time or visitation schedule with the ARP according to what is in the best interest of the children.
 Ultimately, the court issues a Permanent Parenting Plan that addresses all issues related to the minor children of the parties.